Aliaksandra-Leanovich/advanced-react/README.md

 const [isPending, startTransition] = useTransition()

 EX: buttons are freezed because the whole application is waiting for this render of the list under 1 button to be finished.

+- useDeferredValue and useTransition are in use-deferred-value branch